Program

 19:30-23:00

-Welcome address, introduction of sponsors, walking dinner (Hotel Moratoglou)
+Welcome Address, introduction of sponsors and Networking Dinner (Hotel Moratoglou)

 19:30-23:00

-Welcome address, introduction of sponsors, walking dinner (Hotel Moratoglou)
+Welcome Address, introduction of sponsors and Networking Dinner (Hotel Moratoglou)

 Thursday, May 28, 2026